ash-mcc/jotter1/index.md

   (:require [nextjournal.clerk :as clerk]))
 ```

-# Ash's jotter #&#8203;1 🗒️
+# Ash's jotter #&#8203;1 🗒️ - Extracting information from Open Data

-Walk-throughs, notes and other jottings on various topics.
+Walk-throughs, notes and other jottings about extracting information from Open Data.

 ```clojure
 (clerk/html